-- Calculated annually in conjunction with the filing of disclosure documents.
+- Calculated using the methodology outlined in Appendix F of NI 81-102; - Calculated annually in conjunction with the filing of disclosure documents.
 Ideally, the calculations would be made not more than 60 days prior to the date of the applicable Fund Facts, ETF Facts, prospectus renewal or amendment; and - Reviewed by the investment dealer's product area, legal and compliance areas with final approvals and any supporting documentation and/or rationale well-documented and stored in a secure location.

-Although a system for rating funds that has a complex calculation across multiple risk factors could be devised, AIMA Canada and the CAIA Association have designed a system that is less complex, based on the median trailing standard deviation of funds within CISDM indices.

-Note that no alternative mutual funds will be rated in the low risk category.
+Although a system for rating funds that has a complex calculation across multiple risk factors could be devised, AIMA Canada and the CAIA Association have designed a system that is less complex, based on the median trailing standard deviation of funds within indices (CISDM, HFRI).
+Note that no alternative mutual funds will be rated in the low-risk category.

-Table 6 - Proposed risk rating for hedge funds and alternative mutual funds based on the median trailing standard deviation of funds within CISDM indices
+Table 6 - Proposed risk rating for hedge funds and alternative mutual funds based on the median trailing standard deviation of funds within indices (CISDM, HFRI)

 Low Low to Medium Medium Medium to High High

 Not applicable to alternative strategies 0% to 6% 6% to 11% 11% to 16% Over 16%

-Market Neutral Equity Equity Long-Short Equity Long-Only Digital Assets
+Market Neutral Equity Equity Long- Short Equity Long-Only Digital Assets

 Multi-Strategy Event-Driven Emerging Markets

 Long-Short Credit CTA/Futures

 Relative Value Arbitrage

 Global Macro

+Convertible Arbitrage

+Volatility Arbitrage

 Distressed (hedge funds)

-Source: CAIA Association, AIMA, CISDM.
-Data as of 11/30/2020.
+Source: CAIA Association, AIMA, CISDM, HFRI.
+Data as of 12/31/2022.